igorrendulic/MimeEmailParser/README.md

 | unclosedAngleAddr                             |  Missing trailing >                           |
 | commendNotStartedWithParantheses              |  Failed parsing quoted string in comment      |
 | misformattedParentheticalComment              |  CFWS validation                              |

+### Contributing

+The first thing you'll need to do is fork MimeEmailParser to your own GitHub repository.
+For instructions on how to do that, see the section titled [Fork the repository](https://guides.github.com/activities/forking/).

+Once you've got some changes that you'd like to submit upstream to the official MimeEmailParser repository, send me a Pull Request and I will try to review your changes in a timely manner.

+### Known Issues

+- failing to parse utf-8 characters in domains and local address parts

 ### License